- System requirements

 Step 4: download and copy the needed driver version for MySQL

 Kiuwan On-Premises needs this exact MySQL driver:

 You can download it by executing this command and extracting the jar file included inside the tar:

 Copy the connector jar file to the user content folder:

-Step 5: initialize your volumes
+Step 5: configure the volumes paths

 - config-shared: contains the base configuration, shared between different services.

 - data-shared: contains the base data structure, shared between different services.

 - data-local: contains the base data structure, independent for each service.

 The installation tool needs to know where you want these volumes to reside.
 To do so, edit the file located in [INSTALLER_DIR]/config/volumes.properties and set desired locations: